wassp-ds/qubes-config/salt/code/README.md

 *   code execution;
 *   building programs;
+*   testing programs;
-*   fetching and pushing to and from local qube repository with split-git; and
+*   fetching and pushing to and from local qube repository with split-git.